 At the Family Relief Nursery, we strive to walk with children and families, support their nurturing relationships, and strengthen the family unit so that we highlight and increase their stability and resilience.

 We are excited to announce that we have reopened a Therapeutic Early Childhood Program (TECP) classroom at our East Site.
 This is available to infants 6 weeks to 2 years old on Monday’s and Wednesday’s.
-We continue to offer respite for families at our East Site on Tuesday’s and families at our satellite sites on Tuesday’s and Thursday’s.
+In addition, we are now offering a TECP classroom for preschoolers on Tuesday’s and Thursday’s.
+We continue to offer respite for families at our East Site on every other Wednesday.
 For more information, please call us at 503-972-9643 or connect with your home visitor.

-Staff are providing home visits in-person on a limited basis, if technology is a barrier and families cannot connect to a virtual visit.
+Home Visits are currently being held both in person (outdoor only/socially distanced) and virtually, depending on family need and preference.
+We are excited to announce that we will be resuming indoor home visits starting May 2nd, 2022, and your home visitor will work with you if flexibility is needed to continue visits outdoors or virtually.
 The safety of our staff and clients remains a top priority.
 When interacting with our staff masks/face coverings, maintaining social distancing, and health screenings for staff and clients will continue to be required.

 We will continue to track the spread of the COVID-19 pandemic.
 As we follow local and state regulations, we will update you as these guidelines may change.